heyteresagreen/digital-garden/src/site/notes/A better way to read email newsletters.md

 ---
-{"dg-publish":true,"permalink":"/a-better-way-to-read-email-newsletters/","tags":["reading"],"noteIcon":"","created":"2024-06-16"}
+title: "A better way to read email newsletters"
+publish: true
+section: writing
+date: 2024-06-16
+tags:
+  - reading
+slug: a-better-way-to-read-email-newsletters
 ---

-*Edit: since Omnivore shut down, I've switched to [[Reading things later\|Instapaper]].
+*Edit: since Omnivore shut down, I've switched to [[Reading things later|Instapaper]].
 I have to pay for the premium subscription and use some workarounds to get the same functionality, but hopefully it'll stick around.*

 With many writers now using email newsletters to publish, I’ve been finding myself spending more and more time reading long and interesting content in Mail rather than a browser.
 This has a few drawbacks for me: